Katy Börner: Creative works

 Throughout her career, Börner has worked with artists to bring STEM to different audiences.
 She has collaborated closely with comic artists, visual designers, game developers, pottery artists, and illustrators.

 In 2007, she collaborated with Fileve Palmer and Elisha Hardy on "Science Maps for Kids", a hands-on activity that invites children to see, explore, and understand science from above.
 One map shows our world and the places where science is practiced or researched.
 The other shows major areas of science and their complex interrelationships.
 Children and adults alike are invited to help solve the puzzle by placing major scientists, inventors, and inventions in their appropriate places.

 During 2011-2013, Börner collaborated with visual artist Ying-Fang Shen on the short film Humanexus.
 Serving as producer, she wrote the initial story and provided guidance and resources.
 The final soundtrack was added by Norbert Herber, a senior lecturer at Indiana University's Media School.
 The film tells the story of human communication from the Stone Age to the present day and beyond.
 It aims to make tangible the enormous changes in the quantity and quality of our collective knowledge and the impact of different media and distribution systems on knowledge exchange.
 Humanexus won numerous awards around the globe, including Third Prize at the Aviff Cannes Art Film Festival, Best Original Screenplay (Animation) at the 2014 Unofficial Google+ Film Festival, Best Short Animation at the 2014 Albany FilmFest, the Award of Excellence at the 2014 Canada International Film Festival, and the Documentary Shorts Award and Best Director Award at the 2014 Macon Film Festival.

-In 2015, Börner and artist Carrie Longley]collaborated on the creation of a 3-ft. tall clay sculpture that gives science a physical, three-dimensional form and invites playful interaction.
-The result, Sculptures of Science, makes the history of science tangible and lets visitors trace the evolution of scientific ideas back to their origins using marbles placed at the contemporary top level to observe intellectual journeys into the past.
+In 2015, Börner and artist Carrie Longley collaborated on the creation of a 3-feet tall clay sculpture that gives science a physical, three-dimensional form and invites playful interaction.
+The result, Sculpture of Science, makes the history of science tangible and lets visitors trace the evolution of scientific ideas back to their origins using marbles placed at the contemporary top level to observe intellectual journeys into the past.

+In 2023, Börner and Griffin Weber (Harvard Medical School), Katherine Gustilo (University of Colorado Anschutz Medical Campus) wrote the initial story for Human Reference Atlas: Vasculature Common Coordinate Framework (VCCF) and Ushma Patel created the animation for a short movie explaining how a latitude/longitude system for the healthy human male and female body might be constructed.